1 How to activate the link

 If we want the LBA - Linear buckling analysis, we need to select Check in the upper ribbon and click on LBA.

-As you can see, the result of this analysis is greater than 15, so it is not necessary to continue with the Geometrically and materially nonlinear analysis.
-More about it see the Theoretical background.
+As you can see, the result of this analysis is greater than 15, so it is not necessary to continue with the GMNIA (geometrically and materially nonlinear analysis).
+For more information please see the article about imperfections or the Theoretical background.

 At last, we go to the tab Report.
 IDEA StatiCa offers a fully customizable report to print out or save in an editable format.